Finding a Top Financial Advisor in Dallas, Texas

 RGT Wealth Advisors

-RGT Wealth Advisors has the most assets under management and the highest account minimum of any financial advisor firm on this list.
-To become a client of RGT Wealth Advisors, you’ll need at least $3 million.
-Unsurprisingly, the firm’s clients are almost exclusively high-net-worth individuals.
+RGT Wealth Advisors has the most assets under management (AUM) and the highest account minimum of any financial advisor firm on this list.
+To become a client of RGT Wealth Advisors, you’ll need at least $3 million in investable assets.
+Unsurprisingly, more than three-quarters of the firm's clients are high-net-worth individuals.

 It was recently recognized as one of the top 10 registered investment advisory firms in the country by Financial Planning magazine.